Soil steam sterilization: Combined surface and depth injection of steam (Sandwich Steaming)

 Sandwich steaming, which was developed in a project among DEIAFA, University of Turin (Italy, www.deiafa.unito.it) and Ferrari Costruzioni Meccaniche (see image), represents a combination of depth and surface steaming, offers an efficient method to induce hot steam into the soil.
 The steam is simultaneously pushed into the soil from the surface and from the depth.
 For this purpose, the area, which must be equipped with a deep steaming injection system, is covered with a steaming hood.
 The steam enters the soil from the top and the bottom at the same time.
 Sheets are not suitable, since a high pressure up to 30 mm water column arises underneath the cover.

 Sandwich steaming offers several advantages.
-On the one hand, application of energy can be increased to up to 120 kg steam per m2/h.
+On the one hand, application of energy can be increased to up to 120 kg of steam per 1 m2 per hour.
 In comparison to other steaming methods up to 30% energy savings can be achieved and the usage of fuel (e.g. heating oil) accordingly decreases.
 The increased application of energy leads to a quick heating of the soil which reduces the loss of heat.
 On the other hand, only half of the regular steaming time is needed.

 Comparison of sandwich steaming with other steam injection methods relating to steam output and energy demand(*):